Our Car Accident Attorneys Can Help With Your Passenger Injury Claim

 Michael P. Fleming is one of a small percentage of attorneys who are Board certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 When you need help, turn to us to pursue the answers, justice and compensation you deserve.

-Michael P. Fleming & Associates, P.C., represents injured passengers throughout the greater Houston area.
+Fleming Law, P.C., represents injured passengers throughout the greater Houston area.
 Call or contact us online today to receive a free consultation.
 We will review the details of your accident and discuss all of your legal options.